IzzOnLineV2/izzonline-cv-site/README.md

   # IzzOnLine di Stefania Izzo

-  This is a code for IzzOnLine di Stefania Izzo website: https://www.izzonline.it
+  This is a code bundle for IzzOnLine di Stefania Izzo.
+The original project is available at https://izzonline.it

   ## Running the code